HunterKart/proficiency-faculty-evaluation/docs/prd.md

     1. A database migration tool is integrated into the backend service.
     2. An initial migration script is created that generates all necessary tables as defined/referenced in the `architecture.md` within the Data Model and Database Schema sections.
     3. The migration can be successfully run via a command within the local Docker environment.
-    4. A dedicated `Dockerfile` for the RQ worker is created, which installs all required Python libraries for the AI/ML models (XLM-ROBERTa, KeyBERT, Gemini API, etc.) to prevent slow builds in later epics.
+    4. A dedicated `Dockerfile` for the RQ worker is created, which installs the pinned Python 3.12 AI/ML dependencies (`transformers` 4.44.x, `torch` 2.8.x, `scikit-learn` 1.5.x, `keybert` 0.8.x, `google-generativeai` 0.6.x, etc.) to prevent slow builds in later epics.

 **Story 1.3: Super Admin Authentication**